The Yukon Transportation Museum welcomes your input. We are pleased to discuss new ideas and current projects.

 The 2015/16 Board of Directors can be contacted at info@goYTM.ca.

 President:...................Hugh Kitchen has lived in the Yukon for over 40 years.
 35 years in aviation, 3 of that with Air North, then 32 with Alkan Air - 25 as a partner in the business.
 Currently he works part time with Alkan Air as a pilot, is the president for the Chamber of Mines and enjoys sharing history through his volunteerism at the YTM.

-Vice President:.............Katrina Wohlfarth's a boarn and raised Yukoner and a YG financial manager.
-This is her third year on the board and she finds new things to learn about and love at every meeting and event.
+Vice President:.............Katrina Wohlfarth is a born and raised Yukoner.
+This is her third year on the board.
+Each year she learns more about the Yukon and its transportation history.
 By being involved with the YTM Katrina is exposed to not only the old trains, planes, automobiles and other modes of transportation but also the people who drove them and their stories.
-When she’s not at YTM, she’s busy as a volunteer firefighter and Cancan dancer.
+When she’s not at YTM, she can be found enjoy the nature the Yukon has to offer.

 Treasurer:...................Jonathan Gorton was born and raised at Mile 0 of the Alaska Hwy, Jonathan has made his home in the Yukon since 2011.
 A lawyer by day, he moonlights as Secretary of the Board at YTM where he shamelessly looks forward to driving YTM’s model train with his young son.
 When he's not dreaming of playing with model trains, he's likely at home puttering or off skiing, biking, and boating his way to his favorite places.